 Biosecurity is fundamental to the health, well-being and prosperity of all Victorians.
-Pests and diseases can threaten our agricultural sector, environment, animal industries and potentially human health.
+Exotic pests and diseases can threaten the State’s agricultural sector, environment, horticulture and animal industries and potentially harm human health.

-Victoria has a strong record of identifying and managing biosecurity risks but our natural environment and primary industries do face new and emerging pest and disease threats.
+Victoria has a strong record of identifying and managing biosecurity risks, but our natural environment and primary industries constantly face new and emerging pest and disease threats.
 These bring new challenges and require new solutions.

-A key focus for the department is preventing a biosecurity emergency, for example a serious animal disease, affecting Victoria and Australia.
-The department works with jurisdictional partners across the country to ensure our agricultural industries can continue to operate and trade without any debilitating pest and disease outbreaks.
+A key focus for Agriculture Victoria is preventing a biosecurity emergency, for example a serious plant or animal disease incursion, which could affect Victoria and Australia.
+Agriculture Victoria works with jurisdictional partners across the country to ensure our agriculture industries continue to operate and trade without any debilitating pest and disease outbreaks.